 - Benjamin Gregor-Smith, cello (*1987, Manchester, U.K.)

 The three musicians founded the ensemble in Basel, seven years ago, 2012, after completing their musical education.
-At around the same time, the artists also became permanent members of the Basel Symphony Orchestra: Soyoung Yoon as first concertmaster, Veit Hertenstein as principal violist, and Benjamin Gregor-Smith as assistant solo cellist.
+At around the same time, the artists also became permanent members of the Basel Symphony Orchestra.
+Soyoung Yoon is first concertmaster, Veit Hertenstein is principal violist, and Benjamin Gregor-Smith is assistant solo cellist.
 2016, the ensemble won the first prize and the audience award at the chamber music competition of Migros Stiftung Kulturprozent in Zurich, which boosted their career as chamber music formation.
 They have since appeared in concert in Switzerland, Germany, U.K., as well as in South Korea.

-Key mentors of the ensemble include Harald Schoneweg (violin, Cologne, member of the Cherubini Quartet), Bernard Gregor-Smith (cello, member of the Lindsay Sting Quartet), and the cellist and composer Thomas Demenga (*1954).
+Key mentors of the ensemble include Harald Schoneweg (violin, Cologne, member of the Cherubini Quartet), Bernard Gregor-Smith (cello, member of the Lindsay String Quartet), and the cellist and composer Thomas Demenga (*1954).

 The published program included three works in the following order:

 - Ludwig van Beethoven (1770 – 1827): String Trio in C minor, op.9/3

 - Alfred Schnittke (1934 – 1998): String Trio (1985)

 - Wolfgang Amadeus Mozart (1756 – 1791): Divertimento in E♭ major, K.563